grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets.md

 ## Example

+This example shows:
-An example below showcases how a single VU can run multiple WebSockets connections asynchronously and how to stop them after a period using the timeout and interval functions.
+- How a single VU can run multiple WebSockets connections asynchronously
+- How to use the timeout and interval functions to stop the connections after some period.

 <CodeGroup labels={["example-websocket.js"]} lineNumbers={[]} showCopyButton={[true]}>